“Educators always take on multiple roles, no matter the circumstances — teacher, guidance counselor, nurse, social worker, even lawyer.”

 Still, the Syrian refugees and the Jordanian teachers instructing them hold a special place in McAllen’s recollections of the assignment.
 “The resilience and optimism I saw in Jordan so impressed me,” she says.
 “My time there remains one of the most unique experiences I’ve had as an educator.”

 Ann McAllen has been working in international education programs since 1988.
-She has been an EFL/ESL teacher with a broad range of levels in a variety of settings (universities, community colleges, refugee/immigrant programs).
+She has been an ESL/EFL teacher with a broad range of levels in a variety of settings (universities, community colleges, refugee/immigrant programs).
 Since 1995, she has been involved in developing and implementing teacher-training programs.
-She has worked with local teachers in Burma, India, Jordan, Kyrgyzstan, Mali, Moldova, Portugal, Russia,Thailand, Togo, Turkey, Ukraine, Uzbekistan, and Vietnam.
-Other teacher-training projects include numerous in-country programs with the Peace Corps.
-Additionally she developed specific Training of Trainer (TOT) courses.
-For two years in Ukraine she implemented a TOT course in which the trainers are still delivering workshops throughout the country.
-In Thailand and Vietnam she worked with the TOT Network Training project which has trained 300+ trainers to date.
+She has worked with local teachers in many countries in Central Asia, South and South East Asia, as well as in Africa, Eastern Europe and the Middle East.
+Teacher-training projects include numerous in-country programs with the Peace Corps.
+Additionally she developed specific Training of Trainer (ToT) courses.
+For two years in Ukraine she implemented a ToT course in which the trainers are still delivering workshops throughout the country.
+In Thailand and Vietnam she worked with the ToT Network Training project which has trained 300+ trainers to date.